JetBrains/intellij-scala-bundle/README.md

 Download, extract and run the application.

+The bundle stores all its settings and caches inside the `data` subdirectory (except for Ivy and Maven repositories, which are system-wide).

+You can use File | Import Settings and File | Export Settings to transfer IDEA settings.

+You can update or install IDEA plugins via IDEA | Settings | Plugins.

+The bundle doesn't include Git binaries (though it includes Git and GitHub integration).
+You may [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) separately, if needed.

 ## Custom Builds

 In addition to using the above downloads, you can create your own version of the bundle from scratch: